Skip to main content

 All is on the Table

-A few major aspects of mining contracts exist, which will have an enormous influence on the government and communities, but also set the tone for future projects.
+A few major aspects of mining contracts exist which have an enormous influence on how government and communities are impacted by mining initiatives.
+These are crucial to setting the tone for future projects.

 African Value Addition / Local Content in Projects